fanzhanglab/pyCellPhenoX/README.md

 # install pyCellPhenoX directly from github
 git clone git@github.com:fanzhanglab/pyCellPhenoX.git
 ```
+## Tutorials
+Please see the [Command-line Reference] for details.
+Please see [Vignettes] on the documentation page.

 ### Dependencies/ Requirements
 When using pyCellPhenoX please ensure you are using the following dependency versions or requirements